 Common Mistakes Students Make in Chapter 9 Physics Class 12

 Mistake 1: Inconsistent sign convention.
-Always use Cartesian: distances measured against light direction are negative; heights above the principal axis are positive.
+Always use Cartesian: distances measured against the light direction are negative; heights above the principal axis are positive.
 CBSE marks the sign-step independently of the final numerical.

 Mistake 2: Swapping the mirror formula and lens formula.
 Mirror: 1/v + 1/u = 1/f.
 Lens: 1/v minus 1/u = 1/f.
 The sign of the u-term is the only difference.